-Van der Vaart joined the Amsterdam giants in 1993 alongside the likes of defender Johnny Heitinga and playmaker Wesley Sneijder, signaling that the famed youth set up was having a resurgence of sorts.
+Van der Vaart joined the Amsterdam giants in 1993 alongside the likes of defender Johnny Heitinga and playmaker Wesley Sneijder, signalling that the famed youth set up was having a resurgence of sorts.
 Sneijder and Heitinga were slowly making names for themselves, but at the age of 17, Van der Vaart made his professional debut for Ajax in a disappointing 1-1 draw away at FC Den Bosch.

 His first Eredivisie goal came at home against Roda, and it was quite the delicate goal, too.
 André Bergdølmo sent a long ball up to Van der Vaart, who shrugged off his marker multiple times to lob the ball over Bas Roorda in the Roda net.
 In an instant, we saw the natural ability that Van der Vaart had, as well as his confidence in that ability.
 Fans were excited over this new talent that had emerged from the youth system, and they were ready to see more of him in the first team.

 Van der Vaart would end his debut season with nine goals in 32 appearances across three competitions and was voted as the European Talent of the Year by Italian website calciomanager.it.
 The next year for the young Dutchman was set to be a contrasting one within itself as so many emotions were experienced across the campaign.

 Read | The making of Zlatan Ibrahimović at Ajax